Illustrated fiction: 19th century

-Illustrated fiction in the 20th century
+20th century

 The amount of illustrated fiction that was published declined from the beginning of the 20th century to the 1930s.
 By the 1930s, illustrations were rarely used in adult's novels.
 Illustrated serious fiction was not popular over the rest of the century.
 The decline in the publication of serials, rise in labour costs, and competition from film, television, and photojournalism contributed to its decline.
 There was also less demand from readers.
 Historians of Western illustrated fiction mostly agree that film replaced the illustrated book.
 A review of the 1915 film adaptation of Vanity Fair said that "the reels make a set of illustrations superior to the conventional pen-pictures of a deluxe edition."

 Modern literary fiction was often not well-suited to illustration, for example the introspective novels of E. M. Forster and Virginia Woolf.
 Illustrations were used on book covers to attract buyers, but not used within the novel.
 Similar to the period before 1836, illustrations were not commissioned for new books, but were commissioned for established classics, usually for a limited luxury edition.
 Serious novels are not illustrated, and illustrated fiction is generally associated with serialized or short fiction that is published in popular but not intellectually prestigious magazines.
 Children and comics readers became the only fiction readers whose fiction was generally illustrated.